meghavi-mstack/RetroSynthesisAgent-patent/README.md

 - Filters reactions based on conditions (temperature, pressure, etc.)
 - Evaluates the feasibility of reaction pathways
 - Recommends optimal synthesis pathways based on various criteria

+### JSON Output

+The `json_main.py` script provides a way to extract and save reaction pathways data in JSON format without proceeding to the recommendation step.

+Key features:

+- Extracts reaction pathways from literature
+- Saves data in a structured JSON format
+- Includes metadata about the extraction process
+- Works with all retrieval modes (patent, paper, or both)
+- Handles error cases gracefully by saving error information

 ### Knowledge Graph